 When many Americans sheltered in their homes early in the coronavirus pandemic, meal delivery sales reached new heights.
 Bloomberg Second Measure’s consumer transaction data shows that in April 2020, combined sales for major meal delivery services grew 162 percent year-over-year and 59 percent compared to the previous month.
-Despite new macroeconomic challenges such as rising food prices, competition from dine-in restaurants, and increased fuel costs, the meal delivery industry as a whole is continuing to see some growth, though at much lower rates than those pandemic peaks.
-Our data reveals that in April 2023, sales for major meal delivery services grew 7 percent year-over-year, collectively.
+The meal delivery industry as a whole is continuing to see some growth, though at much lower rates than those pandemic peaks.
+Our data reveals that in August 2023, sales for major meal delivery services grew 6 percent year-over-year, collectively.

-Bloomberg Second Measure’s transaction data shows that in April 2023, DoorDash (NYSE: DASH) and its subsidiary Caviar earned 65 percent of U.S. consumers’ meal delivery sales.
-DoorDash made its public market debut with one of the biggest IPOs of 2020, and has accounted for an increasing percentage of market share during the COVID-19 pandemic.
-Between January 2019 and April 2023, DoorDash’s market share among these companies roughly doubled.
+Bloomberg Second Measure’s transaction data shows that in August 2023, DoorDash (NYSE: DASH) and its subsidiary Caviar earned 65 percent of U.S. consumers’ meal delivery sales.
+DoorDash made its public market debut with one of the biggest IPOs of 2020, and accounted for an increasing percentage of market share during the COVID-19 pandemic.
+Between January 2019 and August 2023, DoorDash’s market share among these companies roughly doubled.

-Grubhub and its other third-party delivery subsidiaries, which include Seamless, Eat24, and Tapingo, came in at 9 percent of U.S. meal delivery consumer spending in April 2023.
+Grubhub and its other third-party delivery subsidiaries, which include Seamless, Eat24, and Tapingo, came in at 10 percent of U.S. meal delivery consumer spending in August 2023.
 (Purchases made through LevelUp, which Grubhub acquired in late 2018, are not included in our analysis.
 Neither are college student meal plan purchases made through Tapingo.)
 Grubhub was acquired by Just Eat Takeaway in June 2021.
-More recently, in March 2023, Grubhub saw its CEO step down after nearly two years at the helm of the company.
+In March 2023, Grubhub saw its CEO step down after nearly two years at the helm of the company.

 Notably, data represents gross merchandise volume through these companies, not company revenue.
 Bloomberg Second Measure data is also unable to distinguish between meal delivery and grocery delivery sales through these companies.